Whether you are new to blogging and content marketing or a seasoned pro… chances are you’ve wondered what is cornerstone content all about anyways?

-One really great method of taking a regular website visitor and turning them into a lead and a strong close potential, is to build a micro course and give it away.
+One really great method of taking a regular website visitor and turning them into a lead and strong close potential is to build a micro-course and give it away.

-This course can be done a number of ways including using an LMS (learning management system) or more simply ways like having a email follow up sequence that provide either written or video content.
+This course can be done in a number of ways including using an LMS (learning management system) or more simple ways like having an email follow up sequence that provides either written or video content.

 For example, let’s say you’re a personal trainer, you blog about training, and you have a paid master class.
 You may give away a free 14 day fit class for free.

 The goal might be to get them fit and help improve their lives, but to also position your advanced course for money.